 See below for tentative dates and times for your in-person session.
 You will be notified of the official date and time via email.
 Participants will receive applicable orientation materials via email approximately 1 week prior to the in-person session.

-The Total Program Fee reflects the host university’s international tuition rate converted into US dollars, plus the Learning Abroad Center’s adminstrative fee and required UofM international health insurance.
+The Total Program Fee reflects the host university’s international tuition rate converted into US dollars, plus the Learning Abroad Center’s APAAC ($1000 summer, $2050 one semester, $3100 academic year) and required UofM international health insurance.